Ravens’ Judon says focus is on sacks, not contract extension

 That seems like it is a lot of pressure for a fifth-round pick in 2016 from Grand Valley State, a Division II program in western Michigan.

 So far, Judon has been up to the challenge.
-He is tied with fellow linebacker Pernell McPhee for a team-leading three sacks this season.
+He is tied with fellow linebacker Pernell McPhee with a team-leading three sacks this season.
 Judon also ranks third on the Ravens with 19 tackles.

 “Matthew plays super hard,” Baltimore coach John Harbaugh said.
 “He’s had really great plays and he’s had plays he wants to do better, like all guys.
 I never question his effort.
 I never question his intensity.
 He always wants to do well.
 He’s very valuable and important to our defense.
 We need him.”